Managing Git(Hub) CredentialsSource:

 Recent innovations in gert and gh mean that Git/GitHub operations from R can also store and discover credentials using these same official Git credential helpers.
 This means we can stop storing GitHub PATs in plain text in a startup file, like

 How do you actually implement these recommendations?
-Many functions in usethis recommend calling
+The diagnostic functions

 Make sure to use HTTPS URLs, not SSH, when cloning repos or adding new remotes:

 - SSH URLs look like this:

 It’s fine to adopt HTTPS for new work, even if some of your pre-existing repos use SSH.